Aleksandr Peshkov: Baltic Fleet and Caspian Flotilla

 Ships of the Caspian Flotilla in 2012.
 Peshkov took command of the flotilla in May 2021.

 In January 2019, Peshkov was appointed commander of the Baltic Naval Base, serving under Baltic Fleet commander Admiral Aleksandr Nosatov.
 Among the tasks taking place at the base during his time in charge was the deployment of minesweepers to detect and make safe old naval mines.
 On 13 October 2020, Peshkov welcomed the Alexandrit-class minesweeper Aleksandr Obukhov back into port at Baltiysk.
 The Aleksandr Obukhov had been sweeping the waters outside the base, and had discovered 12 galvanic contact anchor mines dating from the Second World War, which were neutralized by detonation.
 The Baltic Naval Base was recognized as one of the fleet's best formations for 2020, having carried out a large number of successful cruises and exercises.

 In May 2021, Peshkov was appointed commander of the Caspian Flotilla, succeeding Vice-Admiral Sergei Pinchuk, who had been appointed deputy commander of the Black Sea Fleet.
 One of his first duties was to participate in the events surrounding that year's Victory Day celebrations and the Victory Day parade in Kaspiysk.
 He stepped down as commander in July 2024, having been promoted to vice-admiral on 6 December 2023.

+Legal issues

+For Peshkov's involvement in the 2025 Kryvyi Rih playground strike, he was charged in absentia for war crimes under Part 2 of Article 28 and Part 2 of Article 438 of Ukraine's Criminal Code.